Premier Virginia Wine Specialists

 Harvest Festivals and Grape Stomps

 Many Virginia wineries host harvest festivals during October, where you can participate in traditional grape stomping, enjoy live music, and indulge in wine tastings.
 These festivals offer a fun, hands-on way to learn about the winemaking process and celebrate the season's bounty.
-For example, the Wine & Garlic Festival at Rebec Vineyards is a quirky and beloved event that combines the love of wine with the unique flavors of garlic.
+For example, the Wine and Garlic Festival at Rebec Vineyards is a quirky and beloved event that combines the love of wine with the unique flavors of garlic.

 Virginia Wine Summit